Xsaner/tutorial-crawlingdead/wiki.md

 * wooden talisman
   **Description**
    **recipe**
 * mini-pocket castle
+**Description**
+A small castle, I don't recognize this one.
+Probably a fantasy castle.
 * stone talisman
+**Description**
+A pendant of stone, with some sort of idol on it.
 * chesspiece
 * sweater
 * wooden talisman